teamtomo/cryohub/README.md

 Particles.data  # pandas DataFrame with coordinates, rotations and arbitary particle features

-Image.data  # data array with pixel intensities
+Image.data  # data array with pixel intensities Image.stack  # whether the image is a stack of (N-1)D images
 ```

 ## Particle orientations